typelevel/cats-tagless/docs/src/main/tut/faq.md

 Foo[Option, String].a(3)
 ```

-### Does Mainecoon support algebras with abstract type member?
+### Does mainecoon support algebras with abstract type member?

 Yes but with some caveats.
 The `FunctorK` instance it generates does not refine to the type member.
 E.g.